THE CACTUS MAN

 AN OFFICIAL SOURCE FOR DOGTUFF™ TURF GRASS

-A rare, form with very short, sparse spines or no spines, 4-6 inches high by 12 inches plus in diameter.
+A Flowering Cactus in the Echinocereus genus.
+This is a rare form with very short, sparse spines or no spines, 4-6 inches high by 12 inches plus in diameter.
 Forms multiple heads quickly.
 Hardy to zone 3.
-Scarlet flowers, red fruit.
+Scarlet flowers, edible red fruit.
 Sold in 2.5-inch pot.
 This variety tolerates quite a bit of shade.